 Through the State of Volunteering 2020 report, we now have an insight and a measure of the scale of that contribution.
-We have had around 2.3 million people in one way or another give their time and energy and goodwill to undertake activities that help other Victorians.
+We have had around 2.3 million people in one way or another give their time and energy and goodwill to undertake activities that help other Victorians extraordinary difficult times, Victorians have needed more support than ever - and so often volunteers have risen to challenge and stood on the frontline.
+The passion, commitment and care has been inspiring to see.